 The night we were taken to jail was the last time our family was ever together.
 My father died of pneumonia ten days after being put in prison.
 My sister, Betsie, who was with me in prison, encouraged me to keep trusting in God and reminded me that "there is no pit so deep that God's love is not deeper."
 Betsie, who forgave her captors, died in prison just three days before I was scheduled for release.
 The Lord allowed me to survive despite the horrible conditions.
 After ten long months in the forced labor camp, I was released.
 Some say I was let out because of an error, but I know God had a plan for my life.

 After getting better, I started a home for people who needed help emotionally to recover from the war.
-I later traveled all over the world telling of God's love and forgiveness.
-Eventually, I was even able to forgive my captors for all they had done.
-The story of my life and the life of my family has been seen all over the world in a movie called The Hiding Place.
+I later traveled worldwide telling of God's love and forgiveness.
+Eventually, I could even forgive my captors for all they had done.
+The story of my life and my family's life has been seen worldwide in a movie called The Hiding Place.

 Make It Real!
 Questions to make you dig a little deeper and think a little harder.